goodshuffle/goodshuffle-developer-site/content/docs/setup/showit.md

 1. Go to the Site Canvases section of the Site tab
 2. Click the Plus Sign button next to Site Canvases
 3. Select Add Blank Site Canvas
-4. Change the Canvas name to "Wishlist" (double click "New Site Canvas")
+4. Change the Canvas name to "Wishlist" (double click New Site Canvas)

-On the canvas options (right side of screen), repeat the following steps for both the "Mobile" and "Desktop" tab:
+On the canvas options (right side of screen), repeat the following steps for both the Mobile and Desktop tabs:

 1. Change initial height to 80
 2. Change the "Sticky" dropdown to "Bottom"